 - Side Plank – excellent for building low back and core strength

 As we age, planking is a wonderful option to include in your regular workout routine if find ab curls hurt your neck.
 In my online Pilates classes, we perform many plank variations and I know many of my clients love a good plank.

 Planks may seem simple and straightforward but can be quite challenging.
 From planks against a wall to side planks or even one-handed planks, there are many ways to improve your core strength and build muscle when doing a plank.
 What’s more important than which variation you choose is that you have good form when doing planks so that you don’t hurt yourself.
 When performed correctly, the plank is very effective in building core stability and strength.

 Christine Kirkland is a Certified Pilates Instructor offering online Pilates classes.
-She specializes in helping women to improve their balance, strength and mobility and feel their best every day.
-Sign up for her newsletter to stay up to date on all things Pilates including fitness tips & free classes by clicking here.
+She specializes in helping mature adults embrace the beauty of aging by incorporating Pilates into their routine to improve their balance, strength and mobility and feel their best every day.